 This is purely voluntary and not something you are expected or mandated to take part in but we hope you will find it of value and assistance during the latest lockdown situation.

 This half term Silver Birch class have been working hard, learning to tell the time in Maths and writing diary entries and menus for characters in The Iron Man, our new class text.
 In addition, we (including our adults) have been learning to play the Ukelele with Mr Jones which has been great fun.
 In Science we have been investigating soil and experimenting with cress while in PE we are enjoying getting muddy playing Tag Rugby.
 Earlier this month we commemorated Remembrance Day by writing our own War Poems.

 In Silver Birch Class this term so far we have been practising our times tables and learning about bar charts in Maths, while in English we have created promotional leaflets.
 We are enjoying our class text “The Boy With The Bronze Axe” and this is helping us with our topic of the Stone Age.
 We have worked on timelines from 3,000,000BC to 2020AD, experimented with rocks, made an animation and developed our cricket skills.
 Most importantly, we have all adapted to life in Year 3 really well.

 Meet The Teacher 2020

 Unfortunately due to Covid-19 restrictions we have been unable to host our popular Meet The Teacher sessions in school.
 Instead click on the links below to reader a letter of introduction from the class teacher and an expanded copy of our class presentation.
 If you could e-mail any questions you have to email@example.com so that in the coming days we can make an FAQs page.

-Thank you to all who attended, a copy of the Y4 Curriculum Evening presentation can be found here
+A copy of the September 2019 Curriculum Presentation can be found here